Markert Family Endowment

 Avery Brusa is a winner of the 2021 Harry Hall Scholarship.
 This is a RUMCF scholarship awarded to RUMC high school seniors for their well balance of faith, school, and extra curricular.

-Avery graduates from Pope Highschool 2021.
+Avery graduated from Pope High School 2021.

 Serving missions together make moments with family even more cherished.